penchord/web/_sources/project_pages/samuel_1.md

 ## Funding

+HDR-UK British Heart Foundation Stroke Data Science Catalyst: BHF_SC001 £21k.
+What are the long-term consequences of stroke on the patient and to the NHS, and what contributes to variation?
+April - December 2024.

+NIHR Health Services and Delivery Research Reference NIHR134326: £589K Stroke Audit Machine Learning (SAMueL-2).
+April 2022 to July 2024. [link](https://fundingawards.nihr.ac.uk/award/NIHR134326)

 NIHR HS&DR Project: 17/99/89: £330K Use of simulation and machine learning to identify key levers for maximising the disability benefit of intravenous thrombolysis in acute stroke pathways.
 Feb 2019 - August 2021 [link](https://fundingawards.nihr.ac.uk/award/17/99/89)

-NIHR Health Services and Delivery Research Reference NIHR134326: £589K Stroke Audit Machine Learning (SAMueL-2).
-April 2022 to March 2024. [link](https://fundingawards.nihr.ac.uk/award/NIHR134326)

 ## Project web sites (with Python code)